Protestant Reformed Churches in America: Period of recent growth

-The PRC has continued to steadily grow since the schism of 1953.
+The PRC has continued to grow since the schism of 1953.
 In 1994 the membership passed the 6,053 members it had at the time of the schism.
 The turmoil within the CRCNA resulted in a number of former CRC members joining local Protestant Reformed Churches.
 No CRC congregations affiliated with the PRC changed denomination, but one pastor, Rev. Audred Spriensma and a number of CRC families from Alamosa, Colorado joined the Protestant Reformed Church in 1993.

-In 2004 a former Orthodox Christian Reformed congregation in Listowel, Ontario became part of the Protestant Reformed Churches and is currently (as of 2004) known as Wingham PRC.
+In 2004 a former Orthodox Christian Reformed congregation in Listowel, Ontario became part of the Protestant Reformed Churches and, as of 2004, is known as Wingham PRC.

 Statistics

-According to the Yearbook 2017 of the Protestant Reformed Churches the communicant (4,982) and non-communicant (3,645) members; numbers exactly 8,627.
+According to the Yearbook 2017 of the Protestant Reformed Churches the communicant (4,982) and non-communicant (3,645) members; numbers 8,627.
 The PRCA has 2,118 family units and 33 churches in Classis East and Classis West combined.
 The denomination has four missionaries and four professors.

 Distinctive doctrine

 The PRC believes that the Bible is the infallible and inerrantly inspired word of God and that the message therein is well summarized in the Three Forms of Unity: the Heidelberg Catechism, the Belgic Confession, and the Canons of Dordt.
 While the PRC approves of most of the Westminster Confession of Faith, it does not endorse it.
 This is partly due to a different understanding of marriage and divorce and the covenant of works.

 The PRC believes that marriage is a lifelong bond and that, although an individual may divorce his or her spouse for continued infidelity, the marriage bond is not dissolved apart from death.
 Hence, neither party is permitted to remarry while the other person is still living.
 Those who do divorce and remarry while their first spouse is still alive are considered adulterers, regardless of the circumstances of the divorce.

-The PRC holds that God's covenant is only with his elect and that it is unconditional (meaning that there are no conditions that people must fulfill to enter into the covenant or to stay in the covenant).
+The PRC holds that God's covenant is only with his elect and that it is unconditional (meaning that there are no conditions that people must fulfill to enter into the covenant or to stay in the covenant) though good works are needed to enjoy the covenant and repentance is required in order to be forgiven according to the Acts of Synod 2018.
 The PRC rejects Antinomianism, believing instead that God calls the people of the covenant to believe and obey and that he personally and entirely produces in them the required faith and works.